D7460N/D7460N.dev/ADD.md

 This is done with CSS [@support](#support) to detect feature support.

-Feature detection is generally used to determine whether browsers can handle more modern functionality, while pollyfills are often used to "fill-in" for missing features with JavaScript.
+Feature detection is generally used to determine whether browsers can handle more modern functionality, while polyfills are often used to "fill-in" for missing features with JavaScript.

-> **Progressive Enhancement** is a useful technique that allows web developers to focus on developing the best possible webistes while making websites work multiple unkown user agents. **Graceful degradation** is related but not the same thing and is often seen as going in the opposite direction to progressive enhancement.
-In reality, both approaches are valid and can often compliment one another.<br />
+> **Progressive Enhancement** is a useful technique that allows web developers to focus on developing the best possible websites while making websites work multiple unknown user agents. **Graceful degradation** is related but not the same thing and is often seen as going in the opposite direction to progressive enhancement.
+In reality, both approaches are valid and can often complement one another.<br />
 [~ Progressive Enhancement | MDN Web Docs](https://developer.mozilla.com/en-US/docs/Glassary/Progressive_Enhancement/)

 </details>